Tristan-A-Fry/Azure-Image-Analysis-Project/README.md

 ## How to use

-This project only runs locally and requires some breif setup (see setup below).
+This project only runs locally and requires some brief setup (see setup & installation below).
 Once set up. run back end `dotnet run` and then run the frontend `npm start`.

-## Install
+## Installation

 - Install Azure Vision SDK https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/sdk/install-sdk?tabs=windows%2Cubuntu%2Cdotnetcli%2Cterminal%2Cmaven&pivots=programming-language-csharp
 - Make sure running latest version of ASP.
 NET Core, as well as node & react